quarklang/QUARK/docs/LRM-v2.md

 `[| r00, r01; r10, r11; r20, r21 |]`

 ####array
 QUARK allows arrays of any of the above data types.
-Arrays are fixed size and can be accessed with an integer such as:
+Arrays are variable length and are arbitrarily dimensional.
+Array indices can be accessed with an integer such as:
 ```
 arr[0];
 ```